 Each day, close to a half million email messages are sent to users on the KU Lawrence campus.
 Many of these are unwanted messages, generically referred to as spam or junk email.
 Spam is not only annoying, but is also a drain on your time and our campus technology resources.

-What is KU doing to manage spam?
+What is KU Doing to Manage Spam?

-- Outlook 2010 - On the Home tab, in the Delete group, click Junk, and then click Not Junk.
+- Outlook 2013 - On the Home tab, in the Delete group, click Junk, and then click Not Junk.

-- All names and addresses in the KU global address list (GAL) are automatically considered safe.
+• All names and addresses in the KU global address list (GAL) are automatically considered safe.

-- Items in the Junk email folder are automatically deleted after 30 days.
+• Items in the Junk email folder are automatically deleted after 30 days.